MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data_export.md

    Alternatively, Kusto also supports providing the credentials for the SQL database as part of the connection string.
 Other methods of authentication are not supported.
-In particular, the identity being presented to the SQL database always eminates from the command caller; it is never the Kusto service identity itself.
+In particular, the identity being presented to the SQL database always emanates from the command caller; it is never the Kusto service identity itself.

 3. If the target table in the SQL database exists, it must match the query result